onecontext/python_sdk/README.md

 based on model evalution and best practice heuristics.

 ### Multi stage query pipeline out of the box:
-- fast base model retrives a large pool of documents
+- Fast base-model retrieves a large pool of documents
-- cross-encoder reranks the retrived documents to provide the prceise results relevant to the query.
+- Cross-encoder reranks the retrieved documents to provide the precise results relevant to the query.

 ### Use Cases: